MillionConcepts/pdr/joss_paper/paper.md

 The simplicity and consistency of `pdr`'s API, along with its speed and stability, make it ideal for use in automated data processing pipelines. `pdr` is currently used in a wide variety of planetary projects.
-These include the Perseverance rover's MastCam-Z tactical pipeline [@StClair:2023] and PDS3 to PDS4 migration pipelines for data from Clementine [@Clementine], Chandrayaan-1 M3 [@M3], and the Viking Orbiter cameras [@Viking].
+These include the Perseverance rover's Mastcam-Z tactical pipeline [@StClair:2023] and PDS3 to PDS4 migration pipelines for data from Clementine [@Clementine], Chandrayaan-1 M3 [@M3], and the Viking Orbiter cameras [@Viking].
 (Its fast metadata parsing features make it especially appealing for converting metadata standards across tens of millions of products.)